planety/prologue/docs/context.md

   resp ctx.getPostParamsOption("username").get()
 ```

-If you want to specify a default value to return, take a look at <a href="https://planety.github.io/prologue/coreapi/context.html#getPostParams%2CContext%2Cstring%2Cstring"> getPostParams </a>
+If you want to specify a default value to return, take a look at [getPostParams](https://planety.github.io/prologue/coreapi/context.html#getPostParams%2CContext%2Cstring%2Cstring)

 ### getQueryParamsOption